 Additionally you can specify default and override values for request parameters within the request params block.
 Just add Parameter tags as described in the Request options layer chapter.
 The replacing/defaulting currently only works when you configure a WMTS on top of this tile store.
-Please note that the scope attribute cannot be configured here, since remote WMTS currently only handles GetTile requests anyway.
+Please note that the scope attribute allows GetTile and GetFeatureInfo, as GetMap is not supported by WMTS services.